-The operator ToObject converts its argument to a value of type Object according to the following table:
+The abstract operation ToObject converts its argument to a value of type Object according to the following table:

 Input Type Result Undefined Throw a TypeError exception.
 Null Throw a TypeError exception.
 Boolean Create a new Boolean object whose [[PrimitiveValue]] property is set to the value of the boolean.
 See 15.6 for a description of Boolean objects.
 Number Create a new Number object whose [[PrimitiveValue]] property is set to the value of the number.
 See 15.7 for a description of Number objects.
-Decimal Create a new Decimal object whose [[PrimitiveValue]] property is set to the value of the decimal.
-See 15.7 for a description of Decimal objects.
 String Create a new String object whose [[PrimitiveValue]] property is set to the value of the string.
-See 15.5 for a description of String objects. -( Deleted: value Object The result is the input argument (no conversion).
+See 15.5 for a description of String objects.
+Object The result is the input argument (no conversion).